 How do I sign up and is there a cost?

 Membership is free, through Bookmovement and we welcome new members to join us anytime.
 Use this access link to set up your free member profile.
 Once you join you will have access to our book club’s page to see what we are reading in the current and subsequent months.
-For virtual meetings, the Zoom access link is located in your emails or on the event page.
+For virtual meetings, the Google Meet access link is located in your emails or on the event page.
 We do ask that you RSVP your attendance each month to help me plan for upcoming meetings.

 How are the books selected?

 I select the books based on reviews, the buzz in the literary world, and the social media presence of the author.
-We try to read new releases, and hopefully books whose authors are interested in connecting with book clubs.
+We try to read new releases and hopefully books whose authors are interested in connecting with book clubs.
 We read a variety of genres – non-fiction, fiction, memoirs, mysteries and thrillers, and historical fiction.
-We also like to read books that lead to television or film so we can read the book then watch the movie together.
+We also like to read books that lead to television or film so we can read the book and then watch the movie together.

 Do I purchase my own book?